morzhgraal/Pokeapiwebsite/README.md

 Description of the program:

-PokeWiki is generally aimed at providing convenient ways to discover certain data for a cerrtain Pokémon of any type.
+PokeWiki is generally aimed at providing convenient ways to discover certain data for a certain Pokémon of any type.

 Firtstly, you have to resgister or log in the system and then use our website.